codemagic-ci-cd/codemagic-docs/content/yaml-testing/testing.md

     test_report: test-results/flutter.json
 ```

-In order to run integration tests for web, it is possible to use `chromedriver`.
-Take note that for running tests on web, it is necessary to provide the `--driver` and `--target` arguments, and machine readable output is not available.
+To run integration tests for web, it is possible to use `chromedriver`.
+Take note that for running tests on web, it is necessary to provide the `--driver` and `--target` arguments, and machine-readable output is unavailable.

 ```yaml
 scripts: